simo-11/godot-tut/install.md

 [Time elapsed: 00:11:11.468]
 ```

-# development does not look noce
+# development does not look nice
 As scons is used for building starting debugger takes extra 15 seconds.
 Something smoother is needed.

+# Assets
+As default installs to onedrive which may or may not be wanted